erincatto/box2d-lite/README.md

 # Box2D-Lite
 A small 2D physics engine.
 Developed for the [2006 GDC Physics Tutorial](docs/GDC2006_Catto_Erin_PhysicsTutorial.pdf).
+It is the original version of the larger [Box2D](https://box2d.org) library.

 # Cloning
 Box2D-Lite samples use [GLFW](https://www.glfw.org/) and [dear imgui](https://github.com/ocornut/imgui) as git submodules.
 Therefor, I recommend cloning box2d-lite using the following command: